Chandi: Legends

 "Devi projected overwhelming omnipotence.
 The three-eyed goddess was adorned with the crescent moon.
 Her multiple arms held auspicious weapons and emblems, jewels and ornaments, garments and utensils, garlands and rosaries of beads, all offered by the gods.
 With her golden body blazing with the splendour of a thousand suns, seated on her lion vehicle, Chandi is one of the most spectacular of all personifications of Cosmic energy."

 In other scriptures, Chandi is portrayed as "assisting" Kali in her battle with the demon Raktabīja.
 Chandi wounded him, but a new demon sprang up from every drop of his blood that fell on the ground.
 By drinking Raktabīja's blood before it could reach the ground, Kali enabled Chandi to first destroy the armies of demons and finally kill Raktabīja himself.
 In Skanda Purana, this story is retold and another story of Mahakali killing demons Chanda and Munda is added.
 Authors Chitralekha Singh and Prem Nath says, "Narada Purana describes the powerful forms of Lakshmi as Durga, Kali, Bhadrakali, Chandi, Maheshwari, Lakshmi, Vaishnavi and Andreye".
+Also, she is the one who purified Halahal (during Samudra Manthan) into Amrit (Ambrosio).

 Chandi Homa (Havan)

 Chandi Homa is one of the most popular Homas in Hindu religion.
 It is performed across India during various festivals, especially during the Navaratri.
 Chandi Homa is performed by reciting verses from the Durga Sapthasathi and offering oblations into the sacrificial fire.
 It could also be accompanied by the Navakshari Mantra.
-Kumari Puja, Suvasini Puja also form a part of the ritual.
+Kumari Puja & Suvasini Puja also form a part of the ritual.

 Iconography

 The dhyana sloka preceding the Middle episode of Devi Mahatmya the iconographic details are given.
 The Goddess is described as having vermilion complexion, eighteen arms bearing string of beads, battle axe, mace, arrow, thunderbolt, lotus, bow, water-pot, cudgel, lance, sword, shield, conch, bell, wine-cup, trident, noose and the discus (sudarsana).
 She has a complexion of coral and is seated on a lotus.
 In some temples the images of Maha Kali, Maha Lakshmi, and Maha Saraswati are kept separately.
 The Goddess is also portrayed as four armed in many temples.

-As Purnachandi, she is visualised as both the essence as well as transcendence i.e. the Brahman; who is beyond Laghu Chandika, who is of the combined form of Parvati, Lakshmi and Saraswati as represented in Durga Saptashati of Markandeya Purana.
-As Purnachandi, she sports with her sixteen hands, sword, arrow, spear, shakti, chakra, mace, rosary, khartal, phalaka, karmuka, nagapasha, axe, damaru, skull, boon gesture and protection gesture.